Daniel Negreanu MasterClass at a Glance

 Daniel Negreanu MasterClass Review: Game Fundamentals

 Every poker journey starts at the beginning.
-Once you learn the rules of Hold'em and feel ready to start playing for real money, there are a few things you should know.
+Once you learn the rules of Texas Hold'em and feel ready to start playing for real money, there are a few things you should know.

 Negreanu offers a series of video lessons explaining these fundamental poker concepts combined with hand examples from famous TV shows like The Big Game and Shark Cage.
 It definitely adds value to the course and makes it even more entertaining to watch.